lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/4-cloud-hsm.md

 ## HSM

-A hardware security module (HSM) is a physical computing device that safeguards and manages digital keys and performs encryption and decryption functions.
+A hardware security module (HSM) is a physical computing device that:
+- safeguards and manages digital keys
+- performs encryption and decryption functions.

 An HSM contains one or more secure cryptoprocessor chips.